Ruler: Use in geometry

-In geometry, straight lines between points may be drawn using a straightedge (ruler without any rules on it).
-Furthermore, it is also used to draw accurate graphs and tables.
+In geometry, a straightedge (ruler without any rules on it) can be used to draw straight lines between points.
+A ruler is also used to draw accurate graphs and tables.

-A ruler and compass construction is a construction that uses a ruler and a compass.
+Ruler and compass construction is a geometric construction method for producing lengths, angles, and other geometric figures using only a ruler and a compass.
 It is possible to bisect an angle into two equal parts with a ruler and compass.
-It can be proven, though, that it is impossible to divide an angle into three equal parts using only a compass and straightedge — the problem of angle trisection.
-However, if two marks be allowed on the ruler, the problem becomes solvable via a neusis construction.
+It is, however, impossible to do angle trisection, unless two marks are allowed on the ruler, allowing the problem to be solved via neusis.